Kaleidosium/Tsuki/README.md

 ## Installing

 Tsuki works on Linux, macOS and Windows.
-It should also work anywhere else that LOVE2D runs!
+It should also work anywhere else that LÖVE runs!

-### Install LOVE2D
+### Install LÖVE

-Tsuki needs LOVE2D to be installed to run your game, and you can get the installer for your platform at [the LOVE2D website](https://love2d.org).
+Tsuki needs LÖVE to be installed to run your game, and you can get the installer for your platform at [the LÖVE website](https://love2d.org).

 ### Create Your Game